CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

 Note: you will need to create and place a TokenSigningSecret in docker-compose.yml for this to work

+Note:  No, we are NOT intending that our customers use the prime CLI to do this!
+This is just a convenience, for us (only) to test and demo.
+And yes, more work is needed to provide documentation and helper tools for our senders.

 ```
 ./prime sender reqtoken --private-key my-es-keypair.pem --scope waters.default.report --name waters.default
 ```